Class MultimapSubject

 public final void isEmpty()

-Fails if the multimap is not empty.
+Checks that the actual multimap is empty.

 • isNotEmpty